 The Sunshine Coast has a reputation for healthcare innovation

 The Sunshine Coast has a growing reputation for innovation in medical and allied health solutions.
-The synergistic relationship between USC, Sunshine Coast University Hospital and the local healthcare industry makes the region the ideal location for innovative health investment.
+The synergistic relationship between UniSC, Sunshine Coast University Hospital and the local healthcare industry makes the region the ideal location for innovative health investment.

 The School of Health and Behavioural Sciences delivers some of the university’s most popular degree programs including biomedical science, occupational therapy, psychology, and sport and exercise science.